kierenholt/curfew/pico_build/3_PICO_DEPLOY.md

-# HOW TO CREATE DISK IMAGE AND THEN BURN TO SD
+# HOW TO CREATE DISK IMAGE AND THEN COPY FS TO SD

 ## install upgrade tool
 cd deploy